Melissa Inouye

-Melissa Wei-Tsing Inouye is a senior lecturer in Chinese studies at the University of Auckland.
-She is an expert in the social and cultural history of modern China, charismatic global Christianity, and women and religion.
+Melissa Wei-Tsing Inouye (13 April 1979 - 23 April 2024) was an American historian.
+She was a senior lecturer in Chinese studies at the University of Auckland and a historian for the Church of Jesus Christ of Latter-day Saints (LDS Church).
+She was an expert in the social and cultural history of modern China, charismatic global Christianity, and women and religion.

 Early life

 Inouye grew up in Costa Mesa, California.
-She is a fourth-generation Chinese-Japanese American.
+She was a fourth-generation Chinese-Japanese American.
 Her Chinese great-grandfather, Gin Gor Ju, came to the United States from Guangdong province and settled in Utah.
-Her father's family is originally from Japan.
-Her father's parents, Bessie Shizuko Murakami Inouye and Charles Ichiro Inouye, met and married in a World War II-era Japanese internment in Heart Mountain, Wyoming.
+Her father's family was originally from Japan.
+Her father's parents, Bessie Shizuko Murakami Inouye and Charles Ichiro Inouye, met and married in a World War II-era Japanese American internment camp in Heart Mountain, Wyoming.

 Education

-In 2003 she graduated magna cum laude in East Asian studies from Harvard College, delivering the Harvard Oration at the class day graduation exercises.
-She received her PhD in East Asian languages and civilizations from Harvard University in 2011.
+In 2003, she graduated magna cum laude in East Asian studies from Harvard College, delivering the Harvard Oration at the class day graduation exercises.
+She received a PhD in East Asian languages and civilizations from Harvard University in 2011.
 While researching and writing her dissertation, Miraculous Mundane: The True Jesus Church and Chinese Christianity in the Twentieth Century, she lived in Xiamen, China, and was an affiliate of the Shanghai Academy of Social Sciences from 2009 to 2010.
-She currently serves as an associate editor of the Mormon Studies Review and is a frequent contributor on topics of religion.
-In 2019 she had her book China and the True Jesus: Charisma and Organization in a Chinese Christian Church published by Oxford University Press.
+She served as an associate editor of the Mormon Studies Review and as a frequent contributor on topics of religion.
+In 2019, she had her book China and the True Jesus: Charisma and Organization in a Chinese Christian Church published by Oxford University Press.

 Personal life

-Inouye is married and has four children.
-She has lived in California, Taiwan, China, Japan, Hong Kong, Massachusetts, Utah and New Zealand.
-She is a member of the Church of Jesus Christ of Latter-day Saints and served an LDS mission in Taiwan.
-She was diagnosed with colon cancer in 2017.
+Inouye was married and had four children.
+She lived in California, Taiwan, China, Japan, Hong Kong, Massachusetts, Utah, and New Zealand.
+She was a member of the LDS Church and served as a missionary for the church in Taiwan.
+She was diagnosed with colon cancer in 2017 and died on April 23, 2024.